codedevotional/articles/2019-12-naming-part1/naming.md

 You might decide to live with the lie, implementing new functionality without changing the function name.
 Your name then professes that the function behaves in a way that it actually doesn't.
 This decision is the quickest to implement.
 It might appease your product team, but in terms of software engineering, it's kicking the can down the road.
 You're accruing technical debt and confusing your peers.

 The cost of code is in the reading.
 Your code will be expensive to read as long as it is poorly named.
-But living with the lie and conceding technical debt, in this case, is the optimist's view.
+Living with the lie and conceding technical debt, in this case, is the optimist's view.
 Changing a function's behavior to betray its name almost inevitably leads to downstream bugs.
 It's not hard to imagine a future programmer, maybe even you, deciding to trust a name and being burned with bugs when the result of the function defies the promise of its name.
 Once this trust is broken in your codebase, programmers in your organization will feel compelled to dig into the implementation guts of functions all the time to determine what they actually do.
 Working on untrustworthy code is unpleasant and time-consuming.
 Time is money.
 Poorly named functions are expensive.

 You might determine that the cost of implementing the new requirement is too high in the present and poses too much risk in the near future.
 You'd prefer to prevent the change altogether.
 When you push back on the product team, explaining that it's too complex and expensive to make now, expect looks of befuddlement in response.
 Those looks are justified.
 A simple request should be simple to implement.
 The more you can harmonize the seemingly simple and the actually simple, the more you engender organizational trust in software engineering.